 Do Most Car Accident Lawsuits Go to Trial?

-After a car accident, insurance companies representing the drivers involved in the accident negotiate compensation owed to those sustaining injuries or property damage.
+After a car accident, insurance companies representing the drivers involved negotiate compensation owed to those sustaining injuries or property damage.
 The vast majority of cases are settled without ever going to court.
 However, you should be prepared for the possibility.

 Even if insurance companies offer you what seems to be a just settlement, consult with a Tennessee car accident lawyer to ensure the offer is fair and sufficient to meet your needs.